-Be it enacted by the Senate and House of Representatives of the Philippines in Congress assembled:
+Be it enacted by the Senate and the House of Representatives of the Philippines in Congress assembled:

 SECTION 1.
-Short title. - This Act shall be known as the "Consumer Food Safety Act".
+Short Title. - This Act shall be known as the "Consumer Food Safety Act."

-SEC.
-2. Definitions. - For purposes of this Act:
+SECTION 2.
+Definitions. - For purposes of this Act:

-- the term "contaminants" includes bacteria chemical contaminants, natural toxins, viruses, parasites, and physical hazards that when found on or in food can cause human illness or injury; - (2) the term "facility" includes any factory, warehouse, establishment, or importer that handles or processes food; - (3) the term "process" means the commercial harvesting, preparation, manufacture, or transportation of food products; - (4) the term "Secretary" means the Secretary of Health.
+- (1) The term "contaminants" includes bacteria, chemical contaminants, natural toxins, viruses, parasites, and physical hazards that when found on or in food can cause human illness or injury. - (2) The term "facility" includes any factory, warehouse, establishment, or importer that handles or processes food. - (3) The term "process" means the commercial harvesting, preparation, manufacture, or transportation of food products. - (4) The term "Secretary" means the Secretary of Health.

-TITLE I--NATIONAL FOOD SAFETY PROGRAM
+TITLE I-NATIONAL FOOD SAFETY PROGRAM

-SEC.
-3. Administration of National Program. -

-- (A) In General - - (1) Persons who produce or process food for human consumption have the responsibility to prevent or minimize food safety hazards related in their products.
+SECTION 3.
+Administration of National Program. - (1) IN GENERAL - (a) Persons who produce or process food for human consumption have the responsibility to prevent or minimize food safety hazards related to their products.
 The Secretary shall administer a national program for the purpose of protecting human health by ensuring that the food industry has effective programs in place to assure the safety of food products consumed in the Philippines.

+(b) The program shall-

-- (2) The program shall-- - (a) be based on a comprehensive analysis of the hazards associated with different food products and with the harvesting, processing, and handling of different food products, including the identification and evaluation of- - (i) the severity of the potential health risks; - (ii) the sources and specific points of potential contamination that may render food products unsafe for human consumption; and - (iii) the potential for persistence, multiplication, or concentration of naturally occurring or added contaminants in foods and food products; - (b) take into consideration the distinctive characteristics of food production and processing; - (c) establish inspection and oversight procedures to monitor that facilities are utilizing preventive controls to minimize or eliminate identifiable hazards; and - (d) require each food processing facility to annually register with the Secretary. - (B) Program Element- The program shall provide for-- - implementation of a national system for the registration and quarterly inspection of facilities and importers.
-Quarterly inspections can be waived by plants that meet the Secretary's standards for exceptional or negligiblerisk facilities or importers; - (2) development of a program to oversee the implementation of process controls in food processing facilities;
+- (i) be based on a comprehensive analysis of the hazards associated with different food products and with the harvesting, processing and handling of different food products, including the identification and evaluation of-- - (aa) the severity of the potential health risks; - (bb) the sources and specific points of potential contamination that may render food products unsafe for human consumption; and - (cc) the potential for persistence, multiplication or concentration of naturally occurring or added contaminants in foods and food products; - (dd) take into consideration the distinctive characteristics of food production and processing; - (ee) establish inspection and oversight procedures to monitor that facilities are utilizing preventive controls to minimize or eliminate identifiable hazards; and - (ff) require each food processing facility to annually register with the Secretary. - (2) PROGRAM ELEMENTS-The program shall provide for-(a) implementation of a national system for the registration and quarterly inspection of facilities and importers.
+Quarterly inspections can be waived by plants that meet the Secretary's standards for exceptional or negligible-risk facilities or importers; - (b) development of a program to oversee the implementation of process controls in food processing facilities; - (c) the establishment and enforcement of health-based standards for (i) substances which may contaminate food; and (ii) safety and sanitation in the processing and handling of food products; - (d) implementation of a sampling program to ensure that industry programs to prevent food contamination are effective and that food products meet the standards established in paragraph (i); - (e) implementation of procedures and requirements to ensure the safety of imported food products;

-- (3) the establishment and enforcement of health-based standards for (A) substances which my contaminate food and (B) safety and sanitation in the processing and handling of food products; - (4) implementation of a sampling program to ensure that industry programs to prevent food contamination are effective and that food products meet the standards established in paragraph (1); - (5) implementation of procedures and requirements to ensure the safety of imported food products; - (6) coordination with other agencies in carrying out inspection, enforcement and monitoring; - (7) implementation of a national surveillance system to assess the health risks associated with the human consumption of food products, in cooperation with the Secretary of Agriculture; - (8) development of public education and advisory programs; and - (9) implementation of a research program in furtherance of the purposes of this Act.
+- (f) coordination with other agencies in carrying out inspection, enforcement, and monitoring; - (g) implementation of a national surveillance system to assess the health risks associated with the human consumption of food products, in cooperation with the Secretary of Agriculture; - (h) development of public education and advisory programs; and - (i) implementation of a research program in furtherance of the purposes of this Act.